mishankov/pega-infinity-sma/README.md

 - `docker-compose-sqlite.yml` - creates container with PISMA and SQLite as your database.
 Great for small projects and development environment
 - `docker-compose-with-postgresql.yml` - creates two containers: one with PISMA and one with PostgreSQL.
 Connects PISMA to this PostgreSQL database
-- `docker-compose-external-database.yml` - if you already has database that you want to use this option is for you
+- `docker-compose-external-database.yml` - if you already have a database that you want to use this option is for you

 ### Deployment
 After you created `docker-compose.yml` you can run `scripts/init_docker.sh` to deploy Pega Infinity SMA